Uvacoder/uvacodernotes6/notes/figma.md

 ## Constraints
 - To pin it relative to the parent frame.
 We freeze the values, and can control the behavior when we resize elements.

+## Presentation view
+- You can get a shareable link and sent it to other people.
+They can click around and move around the presentation.
+If they click on the presenter's avatar, they will follow what you do.
+- Prototyping mode allows you to simulate how your app would work.
+Your buttons can link to frames, deciding the workflow.
+If you link a Master component to a Frame, all Instances will retain what the Master links to.
+This is useful, for example, if we want a "Home" button which always links to Frame 1 (Home screen).